siliconboy/mygithub/README.md

 # mygithub
-place for programing interview practice
+place for programing interview practices(Java) base on on interviewbit.com monokai/medium